Benevolent prejudice: Sexism

+Across Cultures

 An experiment run by Glick and Fiske et al. aimed to measure benevolent and hostile sexism across various countries and cultures.
 The study found that in countries where the levels of hostile sexism were high, the levels of benevolent sexism were also high.
 Researchers claimed that "the strength of these correlations supports the idea that HS and BS act as complementary forms of sexism."
 This was exemplified in countries such as Cuba and Nigeria, where men scored higher on sexism, resulting in a higher hostile and benevolent sexism score amongst women; therefore, the results in those countries provided "evidence consistent with the notion that disadvantaged groups adopt the system-justifying beliefs of dominant groups."

+Within Families

+Family values have an impact on how benevolent sexism affects their children in adulthood, especially if their parents hold benevolent sexist ideology.
+Parents' benevolent sexism was positively related to conservation values because these values upheld the desire to "protect women from harm."
+In other words, conservation values are seen as a good thing to ensure that women are treated properly but not equally.
+It is especially apparent when a father has high levels of benevolent sexism because they interprets their sexism as respect towards women instead of a hindrance to their freedom.
+Since many people do not view it as harmful, these fathers are labeled caring people.
+These values will then be passed onto their children, where they will be seen as valuing feminine stereotypes instead of sexism.